iv597/shuffleboard/README.md

 ## Legal

+This tool was originally authored during my time at [SpotOn, Inc](https://www.spoton.com/).
+I left SpotOn in 2017 and have later found uses for this tool again.
+Contributions after 26th May 2017 were not made for SpotOn and are thus not copyrighted by that organization.

-Shuffleboard is released by SpotOn, Inc. under the MIT License.
+Shuffleboard is released under the MIT License.
 See `LICENSE` for details.